 Transfer Student Admission Requirements.
-Students transferring into the College of Human Sciences from another institution or another college at OSU must have a minimum retention GPA of 2.00 unless otherwise specified by a Human Sciences department or school (see DHM, HDFS and NSCI transfer admission requirements).
+Students transferring into the College of Human Sciences from another institution or another college at OSU must have a minimum retention GPA as determined by the academic unit.
+See DHM, HDFS and NSCI transfer admission requirements on degree requirement sheets for details